 Biography

-Ella es Cristina (This is Cristina, 2020), his first feature in the director chair, got the 2020 Miami Film Festival’s Jordan Ressler First Feature Award.
+Ella es Cristina (“This is Cristina”, 2020), his first feature as director, was awarded the Jordan Ressler First Feature Award at the 2020 Miami Film Festival.

-Since 2016, Gonzalo and his family live in London.
+Since 2016, Gonzalo and his family are based in London.

 IMDB page